Farrellh999/Vegetable_TimeSeries/README.md

 [Data Preparation](#data-preparation)

 # Project Background
 A chef must decide what the 'soup of the day' will be for the following month, ready to advertise to customers, based on the price of the main ingredient.
-This project focuses on the two main ingredients potatoes ('tatties') and tomatoes ('tommies').
+This project focuses on assessing the forecasted price of the the two main ingredients potatoes ('tatties') and tomatoes ('tommies').

-Two types of time series models are produced; SARIMA vs Holt-Winters.
-AIC, BIC, MAE, MSE, and RMSE, in addition to a visual inspection of the models, are all used to assess model accuracy and to decide which model is the most appropriate for implementing.
+Whilst the raw data is daily, it was decided to transform this into monthly data as the original dataset made the python kernel run too slowly.

+A time series SARIMA forecasting model is run following data cleansing in python.
+The auto-arima function uses AIC to detect the best fitting parameters of p,d,q, and P,D,Q using the test dataset.
+The model is then run on the training dataset and the model accuracy is assessed using r-squared, mean absolute error (MAE), and mean absolute percentage error (MAPE), in addition to a visual inspection.

+Once satisfied with the model, the next 12 months are forecast and then merged into the original dataframe, before being exported to a csv file.

 The chosen model is imported into Power BI and visualisations are produced into a dashboard to imprpve accessibilty to the data and for clear decision making.